STEAM Robotics in Early Childhood

 Introduce developmentally appropriate robotics disguised as PLAY!

-KIBO, the hands-on, screen-free coding robot, teaches computer science, engineering, and computational thinking to young children in PreK-5th grade.
-The curriculum is standards-aligned in computer science and engineering, and supports deep cross-curricular connections to science, ELA, math, and social studies.
+KIBO teaches STEAM robotics in early childhood education.
+Integratng computer science, engineering, and computational thinking with creativity and the arts – all in one little robot.
+The curriculum is standards-aligned and supports deep cross-curricular connections to science, ELA, math, and social studies.
+And did we mention the play element?
+Look for yourself…

 KIBO Offers...

-What are the Benefits of KIBO for Young Learners?
+What are the Benefits of Using STEAM Robotics in Early Childhood

 Coding is becoming as fundamental to work, education, and culture as literacy was in earlier centuries.
 Not every child needs to become a computer programmer, but coding gives children the tools to create and participate in a culture, society, and working world increasingly structured by computers.
 Teaching children to code gives them fluency in a new set of tools for self-expression.